 Probability and Statistics for Deep Learning

-Deep Learning is often called “Statistical Learning” and approached by many experts as statistical theory of the problem of the function estimation from a given collection of data.
-This course will introduce fundamental concepts of probability theory and statistics.
-It will cover many important algorithms and modelling used in supervised learning of neural networks.
-In addition, the course will introduce tools and underlying mathematical concepts of data interpretation that work with specific models of neural networks.
-Upon completion of this course you will have acquired the background in probability and statistics necessary for Machine Learning, and have the ability to use TensorFlow to create and train neural networks for specific practical problems.
+This course will introduce important concepts of probability theory and statistics which are the foundation of today’s Deep Learning.
+It will cover many important algorithms and modelling used in discriminative and generative deep learning models.
+In addition, the course will introduce tools and underlying mathematical concepts of data interpretation that work with specific models of deep neural networks.
+Upon completion of this course, you will have acquired the background in probability and statistics necessary for Machine Learning, and have the ability to use TensorFlow to create and train neural networks for specific practical problems.

-- Bayesian concept learning
+• Bayesian concept learning

-- Gaussian models (mixture model)
+• Unsupervised Learning Algorithms: K-Means & Gaussian models (mixture model)

 Course typically offered: Online during our Spring and Fall academic quarters.